ayberkt/formal-topology-in-UF/README.md

 > What is formal topology?
 A good approximation to the correct answer is: formal topology
 > is topology as developed in (Martin-Löf's) type theory.

+Also, [this blog post][6] by Mike Shulman contains interesting remarks about predicative mathematics and formal topology.

 ## Overview

 The main development comprises nine modules.
 If you are interested in reading the code, I